 Citizen Advisory Board meetings are cancelled until further notice.
 Essential Citizen Advisory Board meetings may be held remotely in the near future.

-City Commission meetings will be held weekly, using remote meeting technology to allow for public comment and staff reports.
+City Commission meetings will continue to be held virtually through the month of May, using remote meeting technology to allow for public comment and staff reports.
 No in-person attendance will be allowed at those meetings.
 Weekly City Commission agendas will have information about how to view the meeting, and also how to give written and oral public comment.

 The Bozeman Police Department is dedicated to protecting and serving the people of Bozeman.
 We will continue to do so during this public health emergency.
 This is a quickly evolving situation that requires the Bozeman Police Department to do our part to limit exposure without interrupting the high level of service provided to our community.
 It is necessary that we maintain a healthy workforce so that we may continue providing emergency services when called upon.
 We have identified certain operational measures that can be temporarily modified for the community and our members.